-Amortisation is calculated on the straight-line basis to write off the cost of computer software over the estimated useful lives of 5 to 10 years.
+Amortisation is calculated on the straight-line basis over the estimated useful lives of 5 to 10 years.

 Leases

 Leases that transfer substantially all the rewards and risks of ownership of assets to the Group, other than legal title, are accounted for as finance leases.
 At the inception of a finance lease, the cost of the leased asset is capitalised at the present value of the minimum lease payments and recorded together with the obligation, excluding the interest element, to reflect the purchase and financing.
 Assets held under capitalised finance leases are included in property, plant and equipment, and depreciated over the shorter of the lease terms and the estimated useful lives of the assets.
 The finance costs of such leases are charged to the statement of profit or loss so as to provide a constant periodic rate of charge over the lease terms.